hotrodorm/hotrod/hotrod-project/docs/quick-docs/nitro/nitro-structured-selects.md

 In terms of parameters, Structured SELECTs follow the same rules as Flat SELECTs: they use the `<parameter>` and `<complement>` tags in the same way.

-## Single VO Return - No Need for New Enclosing VO
+## Single VO Return - No Need for a New Enclosing VO

 Now, if the `<columns>` tag includes a single VO, then there's no need to create an artificial enclosing VO and all columns can be returned under this existing VO.
 For example: